The Italian Budget Law for 2019 introduced a flat tax regime

 How long is the option valid?

 The flat tax regime is effective for nine years from exercising your option to adopt it.
-You may withdraw from the regime at any time during the five year period.
+You may withdraw from the regime at any time.
 This will not prejudice the effect of previous fiscal years.
 However, withdrawal from the regime precludes you from exercising a new option to join the flat-rate tax regime.

 The Italian tax authority may revoke your rights to the flat-rate regime by challenging your legal entitlement to it.

 You must pay your 7% tax as a lump sum each year.
 The Italian tax authority sets the payment deadline for payments.
 Failure to pay in full ends your right to the flat tax regime.